COVID’s Impact on Travel to Japan

 June 13 2022: as of last Friday, Japan officially opened its border to tourism with authorised tour groups permitted to enter.
 There are however several requirements for doing so that effectively mean the border remains closed to most tourists, especially those who do not wish to be chaperoned on a fully-guided tour.
 While 98 ‘blue / low risk’ nationalities are now free to apply for a visitor visa to travel to Japan, they will only be allowed to do so by booking a guided tour through approved travel agents.
 Those tours are strictly controlled with guests required to wear masks at all times, regularly use hand sanitizer, social distance, minimise talking when eating and chaperoned at all times.
 As such, the limited number of tours now entering Japan are unlikely to appeal to a huge number of visitors but it is hopefully a step toward a full opening of the border later in the year.

-May 30 2022: a report commissioned by the World Economic Forum has ranked Japan as the top tourism destination.
+May 30 2022: A report commissioned by the World Economic Forum has ranked Japan as the top tourism destination.
 It is the first time that Japan has topped the rankings, replacing the United States which was ranked second followed by Spain and France.
 The other countries in the top ten were Germany, Switzerland, Australia, the United Kingdom, Singapore and Italy.
 Countries are ranked according to the ‘Travel and Tourism Development Index’ or ‘TTDI’; eighteen criteria including tourism development, safety, health and hygiene, transport infrastructure, the business environment, international openness and other considerations.
 Japan was found to be the country best positioned to experience a rebound in international tourism despite its international border not yet been fully opened.

 May 27 2022: Japanese Prime Minister has announced that small guided package tours will be allowed to enter Japan from June 10 onward.
 The announcement comes days before Japan is set to increase its daily cap on arrivals from 10,000 to 20,000 on June 1 and introduces a three-tiered system of blue, yellow and red or low, mid and risk countries that dictates the entry requirements for travellers.
 While full details of how these group tours will be operated, it is a positive step towards a full opening of the border as Japan hosts small trial tour packages this week for travellers from Australia, Singapore, Thailand and the United States.

-May 23 2022: as of June 1st, Japan will double its cap on daily arrivals from 10,000 to 20,000.
+May 23 2022: As of June 1st, Japan will double its cap on daily arrivals from 10,000 to 20,000.
 At the same time, it will introduce a new three-tiered system, categorising countries and regions into ‘blue’, ‘yellow’ and ‘red’ groupings, equating to low, mid and high risk.
 Travelers arriving from a blue / low risk country will not be required to undertake a COVID-19 test or undergo quarantine upon arrival, nor do they need to demonstrate their vaccination history.
 Those arriving from yellow / mid risk countries will be required to undergo a test upon arrival and isolate for three days at home or at their hotel.
 Travelers arriving from red / high risk countries will be required to undergo a test and isolate for at least three days at a designated facility.

-May 23 2022: the government has relaxed their COVID-19 guidance by advising that wearing face masks is no longer necessary when outdoors and when not speaking or when there is little conversation.
+May 23 2022: The government has relaxed their COVID-19 guidance by advising that wearing face masks is no longer necessary when outdoors and when not speaking or when there is little conversation.
 The advice applies to situations in which social distancing cannot be maintained.
 At this time the government is still requesting that people wear masks when in indoor public places and on public transport.

 May 18 2022: the government has announced it will allow small tour groups to enter Japan from the end of May, in a trial period intended to test Japan’s readiness to open its border for tourism.
 To begin, only 50 visitors from Australia, Singapore, Thailand and the United States who have been triple-vaccinated will be allowed to join tours, coordinated by travel agencies and chaperoned by tour conductors at all times on fixed itineraries.
 Travel agents including JTB Corp, Nippon Travel Agency and others will be participating in the trial period.